elmsln/AI/README.md

-# AI
+# ELMSLN AI
-ELMSLN AI app.
-Purely for demonstration at this time but a sign of things to come.
-Based on [issue 567](https://github.com/elmsln/elmsln/issues/567).
+We are building ways to talk to the system and have it set things up automatically.
+Who needs interfaces when you can command networks with your words.

+This is a prototype at this time.